logo

 Since everything was over now, I described them as well.

-“However, I’m not so sure, though!”
+“There are a few discrepancies, though.”
 My heartless girlfriend kept terrorizing me with obvious delight.
 She probably thought I deserved it, and maybe she was right.
-“The woman I know isn’t actually very much into circus art.
-And I don’t think she has any kids, as a matter of fact.”
+The woman I am talking about isn’t much into circus art.
+And I don’t think she has kids.”

-“Well, it’s worth trying, at least!”
+“Well, it’s worth trying, at least.”
 I almost choked on my emotions, but not for Sonya’s unborn child.
-I cried for myself!
+I cried for myself.

 “You know what?
 I think you should do it.
-You should definitely give it a shot!”
+You should definitely give it a shot.”
 The next moment, Sandra encouraged me with a condescending smile.
 “One never knows, after all!
 If you’re convincing enough, she might come to her senses and realize how much pain she has brought to her poor child’s life.
 If you’re lucky, she might even quit giving blowjobs to strangers!”

-I pursed my lips, annoyed, and decided I wouldn’t fall for it again.
-It was time to abandon my delicate approach and counterattack at last.
-I made up my mind to press Sandra’s back against the wall unscrupulously and get what I wanted from her because it was clear we were enemies now and nothing less.
+I puckered my lips, sour, and decided it was enough.
+I promised myself I wouldn’t fall for it again.
+It was time to abandon my delicate approach here and counterattack at last.
+My idea was to press Sandra’s back against the wall unscrupulously and get what I wanted from her because we were clearly enemies now and nothing less.

 “Aren’t you running late for your meeting?”
 I looked at her coldly.
 “I hope I’m not keeping you!”